janosh/dielectrics/dielectrics/ml/cgcnn/cgcnn-readme.md

 ### Small version taking 1000 samples from training set

-Given a screening set of 100 top n materials + 900 random examples from the remaining ~7000 samples from the training set, can CGCNN identify a sufficiently high number of the top 100 candidates to be a viable model for finding new hihg refractive index materials.
+Given a screening set of 100 top n materials + 900 random examples from the remaining ~7000 samples from the training set, can CGCNN identify a sufficiently high number of the top 100 candidates to be a viable model for finding new high refractive index materials.

 CGCNN command used to run enrichment experiment: